-The project objectives are to determine 1) Are strains of specific populations more aggressive and/or cause more toxin accumulation on wheat (including lines containing the major 3BS QTL for FHB resistance) grown in the field?
-2) What is the extant population composition of Fg in Arkansas that is hypothesized to be a hybrid zone of Fg populations?
+The project objectives are to determine 1) What is the extant population composition of Fg in Arkansas that is hypothesized to be a hybrid zone of Fg populations?
 What is the toxigenic potential of extant hybrid strains?
-3) Are there differences in fungicide sensitivities in the various U. S. populations of Fg?
+2) Are there differences in fungicide sensitivities in the various U. S. populations of Fg?

 The goals of our project directly relate to PBG FY09 Research Priority #1 Characterize genetic variation in the pathogen population with regard to aggressiveness toward plants and mycotoxin potential.
-By way of collaboration (Integrated/Interdisciplinary Research) we are partnering with two breeders (wheat breeder, Dr. James Anderson, University of Minnesota this proposal, and one barley breeder, Dr. Kevin Smith (separate proposal submitted to Barley CP), one field pathologist, Dr. Ruth Dill-Macky, University of Minnesota, and one plant pathologist Dr. Gene Milus, University of Arkansas.
-Of particular interest will be whether experiments with field-grown plants will support our working hypothesis (formulated from population level observations) that the increase of the emergent populations in ND, MN and SD is explained by an increased fitness of this population due to a higher toxigenic potential.
+By way of collaboration (Integrated/Interdisciplinary Research) we are partnering with one plant pathologist Dr. Gene Milus, University of Arkansas.
 Characterization of hybrid individuals from Arkansas will determine and clarify their toxigenic potential compared to parental populations.
 Assessment of fungicide sensitivities within and between populations of Fg will be helpful for disease management decisions and recommendations.